You MUST browse the Catalog area, and try to learn what you want. We no longer search our catalog for you.

 A Switching signal reduces motor speed during rewind.

 The tightness of the player system will determine the setting of the volume knob.

-Can be turned to full volume to produce 45 inches of vacuum.
+Can be turned to full volume to produce over 45 inches of vacuum.

 Complete installation instructions provided.
 Has build in check valves